 13. Virtual Macy’s Thanksgiving Day Parade

-While, in 2020, attending the Macy’s Thanksgiving Day Parade may not be possible, you can still enjoy its wonder and splendor online.
+While attending the Macy’s Thanksgiving Day Parade may not be possible, you can still enjoy its wonder and splendor online.

 Together, you watch all of the wonderful floats and laugh, comment, and enjoy the show from the comfort of your home.